Cleft Lip and Palate

 Approaches to Treating Cleft-Type Speech

-Approaches to treatment for articulation disorders associated with cleft palate or VPD will depend on whether or not speech deviations are obligatory (i.e., related to atypical anatomy and/or structural defects) or learned.
+Approaches to treatment for articulation disorders associated with cleft palate or velopharyngeal dysfunction (VPD) will depend on whether speech deviations are obligatory (i.e., related to atypical anatomy and/or structural defects) or learned.

-• Obligatory speech deviations that are related to true VPD or other structural deviations such as fistulas are not responsive to speech therapy and will likely require surgical intervention or other physical management.
+• Obligatory speech distortions that are related to VPI or other structural anomalies (i.e., fistula, dental anomalies, malocclusion) are not responsive to speech therapy and will likely require surgical intervention or other physical management for correction.

 • Learned articulation errors (e.g., compensatory errors and phoneme-specific nasal air emission) should be responsive to speech therapy.